vasilakisfil/Introspected-REST/README.md

 then it's easy to "configure" it for another API which also follows that Media Type.

 HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.
-Essentially, HATOEAS should provide any details missing from the Media Type for the client to work.
+Essentially, HATEOAS should provide any details missing from the Media Type for the client to work.

 #### 6.2.4.
 An alternative architecture
 We feel that the current Media Type specification and use is dated.